Event

 Accommodation is a little dispersed in the beautiful area of Kochel and Benediktbeuern.
 The hotels below have room availaiblity at the time of writing.
 Please contact them directly by their website or by phone to book a room.

-We will organise transport between the hotels, the venue at Zentrum, and DORST Technologies.
+We MAY be able to organise transport between the hotels and the venue at Zentrum, but a bus between the Zentrum and DORST Technologies WILL be available.

 Please let us know which hotel you are staying at.